 Can you have any reactions or side effects from vitamin B12 injections?
-Most documentation papers indicate you might experience any of these:
+Most medical documents indicate you might experience any of these:

 So, No Side Effects to B12 Injections?